TUDelft-MUDE/2024-files/content/GA_1_7/Discharge/Report_disch.md

 **Question 1**

 Give a short description of the provided dataset in statistical terms.
-Visualize the data and choose a parametric distribution function for each variable between the indicated ones: choose between Uniform and Gaussian distribution to model the water depth, and between Exponential and Gumbel for the water velocity.
+Visualize the data and choose a parametric distribution function for each variable between the indicated ones: choose between Uniform and Gaussian distribution to model the water depth, and between Exponential and Gumbel for the velocity.
 Justify your choice based on the previous description and visualization.

 _You should describe your data with only a few sentences, and be sure to use quantitative information!
 Refer to that description to choose the parametric distribution function.
 You can also include some plots that may support your reasoning._

+_Distribution chosen for **<VARIABLE_1>**:_ **your distribution here.**

+_Your justification here._

+_Distribution chosen for **<VARIABLE_2>**:_ **your distribution here.**

+_Your justification here._

 **Question 2**